Prattbuw/Hair_Plate_Paper/README.md

 - "calcium_imaging_analysis.ipynb"
 - "analyze_calcium_signals_during_behavior.ipynb"

-The kinematic effects of optogenetic activation and silencing of CxHP8 neurons were characterized using the following Jupyter notebooks:
+The kinematic and behavioral effects of optogenetic activation and silencing of CxHP8 neurons were characterized using the following Jupyter notebooks:
 - "optogentics_analysis.ipynb"
 - "heuristic_grooming_classifier.ipynb"